ggtd/Image-files-for-Image-Upload-testing/README.md

 Rather that using random image files from the internet.
 I decided to, create placeholder image files (JPG, GIF, PNG).

 ## Secondary motivation
-To save your and me 5 minutes, next time you need images for testing upload in web applications.
+To save You and Me 5 minutes, next time you need images for testing upload in web applications.

 # Images sizes (in pixels):
 - 80x80